-If you’re looking for a tactical flashlight that offers excellent value for money alongside incredible performance, the Streamlight 88040 ProTac HL is a solid contender for the task.
+If you’re looking for one of the best tactical flashlight options that offers excellent value for money alongside incredible performance, the Streamlight 88040 ProTac HL is a solid contender for the task.

 Whether you’re after a discrete and durable body or a super high brightness output, the 88040 has got your back.

 With the ‘HL’ in the name standing for ‘High Lumen’, you get a pretty good idea what you’re in for with the 88040 ProTac H from the start and with the flashlight’s LED firing out an awesome 750 lumens of brightness on the high setting, you’ll be lighting up even the darkest areas with ease.